The Makerspace team misses you!!

 1. Contact Mat Whiteley by email with your 3D printer request.

 2. Discuss your project and confirm that your files will work.*

 3. Once the print job is complete, you can pick-up your project during the curbside Library Pick-up hours.

 *First-time LCC users can print objects for free up to 3 hours of machine time.
 Cost is $2. for each additional hour.

 If there is a cost for your project, Mat will discuss it with you before printing.
 If applicable, you will receive a bill through the Library.

-The Library Makerspace is a community space within the LCC Library that promotes creativity, critical thinking, and access to technology.
-This is achieved through programming and events that increase student access to materials and technologies regardless of degree plan, fostering extracurricular innovation, and engaging students to think critically and creatively and in a non-structured collaborative setting.
-The Makerspace’s mission is inspired by DIY ethos and social justice.
+The Library Makerspace is a community space that promotes creativity, critical thinking, and access to technology.
+This is achieved through programs and events that increase student access to materials and technologies regardless of degree plan, fostering extracurricular innovation, and engaging students to think critically and creatively and in a non-structured collaborative setting.
+The Makerspace mission is inspired by DIY ethos and social justice.